 - Around 3-4 hours before cooking time, remove the turkey from fridge and add salt all over and inside the cavities.
 Replace cover and leave on top of kitchen counter to come to room temperature.

 - Grease roasting pan with oil.
 Tuck the wing tips under the turkey and truss the legs together.
 Tying the legs together is essential for even roasting.

-- Place the turkey bottom-side-down in the center of the roasting pan.
+- Drain excess liquid and place the turkey bottom-side-down in the center of the roasting pan.
 Place in the center of the oven and cook 30 minutes, then reduce oven temperature to 130 C / 265F.

 - After the turkey has been in the oven for one hour, turn around the roasting pan to compensate for any hot spots in the oven and to ensure even browning.

 - Roast for 2- 2.5 hours or until the deepest part of the breast gives a reading of 70 C/ 161 F. Remove from the oven to rest for at least 30 minutes.
 Despite your eagerness to pinch, let the bird rest in peace.
 Literally!
 That’s what the neck is for.
 Grab your phone, take your best shot and brag about it on Instagram.
 Carve the meat against the grain.